-Mikel Prieto, M.D., a transplant surgeon at Mayo Clinic’s campus in Rochester, Minnesota, discusses a landmark case that set a new standard of care for operating on patients with PKD.
+Mikel Prieto, M.D., a transplant surgeon at Mayo Clinic's campus in Rochester, Minnesota, discusses a landmark case that set a new standard of care for patients with polycystic kidney disease.

 Jolinda's landmark case (1:55)

-Risks of treating PKD with two surgeries (3:28)
+Risks of treating polycystic kidney disease with two surgeries (3:28)

 Kidney paired donation (4:40)